 Introduction

 Your platform is committed to providing accessible experiences for all users, regardless of their abilities or impairments.
-The learner experience of your platform is thus accessible using screen readers and keyboard navigation in the following areas:
+The learner experience of your platform is accessible using assistive technology such as screen readers and keyboard navigation in the following areas:

 - Login page